martbhell/martbhell.github.io/posts/2018/12/a-story-about-writing-my-first-golang-script-and-how-to-make-a-mailman-archive-summarizer.md

 ---
-title: "A story about writing my first golang script and how to make a mailman archive summarizer"
+title: A story about writing my first golang script and how to make a mailman archive summarizer
 date: 2018-12-07
 category: it